Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Results

 \section{Results}

 The $\chi^2$ minimization was done using {\tt scipy.optimize.fmin} module in Python.
-We tested using multiple algorithms and all of them gave the same answer.
+We also compared these results with other minimization algorithms implemented in {\tt scipy}, and all of them gave the same result.
 For both models of LIV, we find a parabolic shape for $\chi^2$ as a function of $E_{QG}$ with a global minimum below the Planck scale.
 The plots of $\Delta \chi^2$ as a function of $E_{QG}$ can be found in Fig.~\ref{fig:linearLIV} and Fig.~\ref{fig:quadLIV} for linear and quadratic LIV, respectively.
-The 95.4\% c.l. ($2\sigma$) central intervals are obtained by finding the X-intercept corresponding to $\Delta \chi^2=4.0$.
-The best-fit $2\sigma$ central intervals thus obtained for $E_{QG}$ are equal to $2.81^{+0.96}_{-0.72}\times 10^{14}$ GeV and $9.10^{+2.59}_{-0.64}\times 10^{5}$ for linear and quadratic LIV, respectively.
-These values agree within $1\sigma$ compared to the marginalized 68\% credible intervals for $E_{QG}$ estimated in D20.
+The 95\% confidence level central intervals are obtained by finding the X-intercept corresponding to $\Delta \chi^2=3.84$, and the 68.3\% confidence level are obtained from the same for $\Delta \chi^2=1.0$.
+The best-fit 95\% confidence interval estimates thus obtained for $E_{QG}$ are equal to $2.81^{+0.99}_{-0.73}\times 10^{14}$ GeV and $9.85^{+1.62}_{-1.25}\times 10^{5}$ for linear and quadratic LIV, respectively.
+The corresponding $1\sigma$ central estimates obtained by finding the X-intercept corresponding to $\Delta \chi^2=1.0$ are given by $2.81^{+0.50}_{-0.37}\times 10^{14}$ GeV and $9.85^{+0.84}_{-0.64}\times 10^{5}$ GeV for linear and quadratic LIV, respectively.
+These values agree within $1\sigma$ compared to the marginalized 68.3\% credible intervals for $E_{QG}$ estimated in D20. \rthis{The difference between $\chi^2_{min}$ and $\chi^2_{\infty}$ (which we set to Planck scale of $10^{19}$ GeV) is equal to 368 and 365, for linear and quadratic models of LIV, respectively.
+These correspond to significances of about $19\sigma$ for both the models. }

-In order to judge the efficacy of the fit, we calculate the $\chi^2_{fit}$ based on the residuals between the data and best-fit model
+In order to judge the efficacy of the fit, we calculate the $\chi^2_{fit}$ based on the residuals between the data and best-fit model:

 where all terms have the same meaning as in Eq.~\ref{eq:likelihood}.
-Note that $\chi^2_{fit}$ is used to ascertain the quality of the fit.
-It differs from $\chi^2$ obtained using profile likelihood, since the latter contains an extra term $\frac{1}{\sigma_{tot}}$ outside the exponent.
+Note that $\chi^2_{fit}$ is \rthis{a residual-based goodness-of-fit diagnostic} used to ascertain the quality of the fit.
 The best-fit $\chi^2$ along with the DOF can be found in Table~\ref{tab:model_comp}.
 Similar to D20, our best-fit reduced $\chi^2_{fit}$ values are $< 1$.
-We find that the reduced $\chi^2$ values are less than 1, confirming that the fit is good.
-Table~\ref{tab:model_comp} also contains the best-fit values for $\tau$ and $\alpha$ for both the LIV models.
-These best-fit values also agree within $1\sigma$ with the corresponding marginalized 68\% values for $\tau$ and $E_{QG}$ obtained in D20.
-Therefore, for GRB 190114C, the results from frequentist inference agree with those from Bayesian inference.
+We find that the reduced $\chi^2$ values are less than 1, confirming that the fit is good \rthis{assuming the uncertainties are correct and not overestimated.} Table~\ref{tab:model_comp} also contains the best-fit values for $\tau$ and $\alpha$ for both the LIV models.
+These best-fit values also agree within $1\sigma$ with the corresponding marginalized 68\% credible intervals for $\tau$ and $E_{QG}$ obtained in D20.